hashicorp/field-workshops-terraform/docs/slides/aws/hcp-terraform-v2/index.md

 1. The Private Registry establishes a service catalogue of infrastructure deployments and options for no-code

-2. Terraform Cloud supports rich API options that adapt to your existing service model workflows and integrate agnostically into your delivery pipelines
+2. HCP Terraform supports rich API options that adapt to your existing service model workflows and integrate agnostically into your delivery pipelines
 ???
 # Chapter 4 review

-1. The Public Terraform Registry and the Private Module Registry (PMR) serve a similar function purpose.
+1. The Public Terraform Registry and the Terraform Private Registry serve a similar function purpose.
 The main difference is that the PMR is designed to support privacy and security controls.

-2. When using Terraform Cloud, stake-holders should expect to maximize the use of automation to support service management processes via service delivery pipelines.
-The Terraform Cloud API promotes an API-first approach and it contains a vast array of instrumentation options to satisfy most use cases.
+2. When using HCP Terraform, stake-holders should expect to maximize the use of automation to support service management processes via service delivery pipelines.
+The HCP Terraform API promotes an API-first approach and it contains a vast array of instrumentation options to satisfy most use cases.
 ---
 name: additional-resources
 class: header-adjust, minimal